jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw1part2.md

 __30 out of 100 points__

 This is the same as question (a), but you are not provided with the key.
-Instead, you are given one ciphertext and two plaintexts in a subdirectory called "b".
+Instead, you are given two ciphertexts and one plaintext in a subdirectory called "b".
 Find the missing plaintext and submit it.

 ## How to submit